 A workshop group, the Tower Hamlets Walkshop, has come into being through the course.
-It is devising a variety of projects which will work towards the growth of guiding in Tower Hamlets and the raising of the profile of local heritage.
+It is working towards the growth of East End guiding in Tower Hamlets and the raising of the profile of local heritage.

 This was a three-day programme of free guided tours which took place over August Bank Holiday weekend 2014, to show just how much there is to be seen in the Tower Hamlets.